TeamLe-Shop/zordzman-plus-plus/README.md

 [base64](http://www.adp-gmbh.ch/cpp/common/base64.html) for base64 encoding &
 decoding.

-All three libraries are located in `common/extlib/libname/`.
+All of the above libraries are located in `common/extlib/libname/`.

 Our own written libs are in `common/libname`.